 The refund calculation will be based on the date of withdrawal.
 Any monies due the applicant or student will be refunded within 30 days of the date of cancellation, termination, or determination of withdrawal.
 If a student received a loan for tuition, a refund will be made to the lender to reduce the student's loan debt.
+The 30 day period begins with the date of determination.
 If the amount of refund exceeds the unpaid balance of the loan, the balance of funds will then be applied in the following order:

-- 1. to pay authorized charges at the institution; - 2. with the student's permission, applied to reduce the student's Title IV loan debt (not limited to the student's loan debt for the period of enrollment); - returned to the student.
+- 1. to pay authorized charges at the institution; - with the student's permission, applied to reduce the student's Title IV loan debt (not limited to the student's loan debt for the period of enrollment); - 3. returned to the student.